otakubeam/emptiness-of-space/content/joural/status-22-08-24/index.md

 ## Next week

 In two days I will have the exam.
-On verre...
+On verra...

 Then I can finally focus on the compilers again.
 The thing about studying at Phystech is that it wastes a lot of time.

+## Post Scriptum

+I did it!
+Now I can switch to something else.